 (Source: Iron Paper)

 Website design industry statistics like these show how SMBs understand the value of an impactful online presence.
 As such, 58% of them are investing in a new website or are currently improving their website already.
 There’s no doubt that this investment will also cover their website’s visual components.

 28. 36% of visitors click a company’s logo to get to the homepage.

 There’s no doubting the relationship between web design and the impact on sales.
 What many seem to forget is that there’s a correlation between brand recognition as well.
 36% of visitors recognize and click a company’s logo to reach its homepage.

 29. 86% of website visitors expect a company’s homepage to explain its product or service.

-Great web design is about being concise and effective.
-Web visitors want to immediately see the important details on a product or service.
-This is an important element to keep this in mind when designing a website.
+Excellent web design is about being concise.
+Web visitors want to see the essential details of a product or service immediately.
+It is a vital element to keep in mind when starting a website.

 30. 50% of referral users take advantage of navigation menus.

 According to recent design statistics, visitors that reach a website through a referral mostly use navigation menus when browsing.
-That being said, it’s important for web designers to make their menus and CTAs as attractive and navigable as possible.
+That being said, web designers must make menus and CTAs as attractive and navigable as possible.

 Websites offer great opportunities and even greater returns for those who can utilize them to their full potential.
-Many tend to forget the value of great web design, but it’s vital that companies understand why this remains a major part of running a website.
+Many tend to forget the value of excellent web design, but companies must understand that this remains a significant part of running a website.
 Hopefully, the website design industry statistics above have provided great insights for those who want to push their sites to the front of the pack.